2008 BC Lions season

-The 2008 BC Lions season was the 51st season for the team in the Canadian Football League and their 55th overall.
+The 2008 BC Lions season was the 51st season for the team in the Canadian Football League (CFL) and their 55th overall.
 The Lions finished the season in third place in the West Division with an 11–7 record and appeared in the West Final, losing to the eventual Grey Cup champion Calgary Stampeders.

 Offseason

 CFL draft

 In the 2008 CFL Draft, 48 players were chosen from among 752 eligible players from Canadian universities across the country, as well as Canadian players playing in the NCAA.
 The first two rounds were broadcast on TSN.ca with host Rod Black.